latra/SurtidoIntentImpl/README.md

 # SurtidoIntentImpl
-A basic demo for the use of implicit intents to activate system functionalities
+A basic demo for the use of implicit intents to activate system functionalities related to getting information from the EPS.